Frederick C. Colborne

 Frederick C. Colborne (November 14, 1916 – April 19, 2006) D.F.C., of Calgary, Alberta, Canada, was soldier and a Canadian politician at municipal and provincial levels.
 He was elected to the Legislative Assembly of Alberta in 1944 and served until 1971.
 He first sat as a non-partisan MLA, then switched to the Social Credit party, for which he held a seat from 1948 to 1971.
 He also served on Calgary city council 1947–1948.

 Early life

-He served in the Royal Canadian Air Force in Newfoundland during WWII, earning a Distinguished Flying Cross.
+Colborne served in the Royal Canadian Air Force in Newfoundland during the Second World War, though primarily stationed in Halifax.
+He flew convoy patrols over the North Atlantic in a 2 engine PBY-Canso water plane with a crew of 5-7, and equipped with machine guns, and armed with depth charges.
+He took part in 2 attacks on enemy submarines, damaging one and destroying the other.
+He received several medals and citations, ultimately earning a Distinguished Flying Cross.

 Political career

 In 1944, seats in the Alberta Legislature were set aside for three members to represent members of the armed forces (army, navy, and air force).
 These three members did not represent a geographical district but instead spoke for the men and women serving overseas in the Second World War, one seat for each branch of the services.
 These three representatives had no political affiliation and sat on the opposition side of the House.
 Colborne was elected by 21 percent of the Air Force votes, to serve as the representative of the Air Force.

 While serving as MLA, he also served on Calgary city council 1947–1948.

 In 1948, with the armed forces seats abolished, Colborne joined the Alberta Social Credit Party and was elected in Calgary.
 He went on to serve in the Legislature until 1971.
 During his lengthy service as an MLA, he also became a member of Cabinet, serving initially as a Minister without Portfolio.
 In 1962, he became Minister of Public Works and then, in 1967, Minister of Municipal Affairs.
 He was defeated in Calgary Currie in the 1971 Alberta general election by Fred Peacock of the Progressive Conservatives.
 After his 1971 defeat, he did not try again to be elected.